hashgraph/stablecoin-studio/sdk/README.md

 			},
 			targetId: "0.0.3",
 			proxyContractId: "0.0.1",
-			supplierType: "limited"
 		})
 	)
 ```

 ## Is supplier allowance unlimited

-Decreases the allowance of a supplier.
+Checks if the supplier account passed has it's allowance unlimited.

 **Spec:**